manusoft/Interlink-cqrs-library/src/Interlink/README.md

 - 🔄 Decouples logic using handlers
 - 🧩 Easy registration with `AddInterlink()`
 - 🚀 Lightweight, fast, and no external dependencies
+- 🔄 Pre and Post Processors for enhanced lifecycle control
 - ✅ Compatible with .NET 8 and .NET 9

 ---